will-carkner/will-carkner-com/src/content/blog/impact.md

 Is the reason why it's called hardware because it's hard? _Maybe._

 Notwithstanding the challenges of hardware, I truly find it exciting to work on things that effect the physical world and improve on inefficiencies that are all around us.
+We live in a physical world where we interact with physical things and so I feel it's important to keep some amount of focus on smoothing the rough edges of world processes.

+Med-tech, manufacturing, energy production, and exploration are all areas where I feel that significant progress can be made in my life-time. _I'm here to make some of that progress happen._

 # Impact others

 The luxuries I experience on the daily are the product of 50 billion+ people that have come before me.

+Building and improving the future for the ones to come drives me, but also motivates me to do my best work.
+Knowing that if I make true change I will have contributed to the compounding nature of progress is exciting and really helps get me out of bed.

+> "Is this the purpose of my creation, to lie here under the blankets and keep myself warm?...
+> I am rising for the work of man” - _Marcus Aurelius_

+To do the work of man means to make an impact on some aspect of your life, and that means affecting the lives of others. _It's crucial to do that well._

+As well, a way to impact others is through mentorship.
+Helping people who are one step behind on the staircase of life creates a cascading effect that accelerates personal development and by derivative global progress.

 # Efficiency in impact

 I have a natural drive towards efficiency in what I do.
+Agency, efficiency, and impact go hand in hand and when I can be efficient I try to be.

+There is however a limit.
+Uneffecient things can also be beautiful and the skill of finding a balance between both perspectives is truly difficult.

+_I will update this section when I find how to do this better. - stay tuned :)_

 # Impact over everything?

+An important caveat to all this is the question of whether impact has supreme importance when deciding what to do with life.

+To me, I choose excitement as a prime decision factor.
+Seemingly illogical, focusing on the exciting _from my own perspective_ encompasses other goals I have for my work.
+This heuristic of excitement also usually _intersects with impact_ and I am therefore able to indirectly satisfy my yearning for making a dense in the beautiful universe we get to call home.